What is a community gravel bed?

 In a gravel bed, the above ground portion of the tree will not grow any faster than normal.
 The purpose of the gravel bed is to increase the fibrous root system, prepare for planting at a later date and recover poor root systems.
 A gravel bed can provide many advantages over planting traditional bare root, balled and burlapped, and containerized stock.

-- Gravel beds save the community money because they utilize bare root stock, which is readily available in spring.
-Bare root stock is typically 1/2 the price of containerized trees and 1/4 the price of balled and burlap trees.
+- Savings: Gravel beds can save the community money through the utilization of bare root stock, which is typically 1/2 the price of containerized trees and 1/4 the price of balled and burlap trees.